What sorts of experts do you have on your panel?

 How quickly can I get my report?

-Our experts can turnaround a report within 14 days of assessing your client providing that all required documentation is available to the expert prior to the assessment.
+Most of our experts can turnaround a report within 14 working days of assessing your client providing that all required documentation is available to the expert prior to the assessment.

 Which areas of the country do you cover?